 Welcome!
-My name is Pamela Shanley and I am thrilled to be starting a new school year here at St. Dominic High School.
+My name is Pamela Shanley and I am so happy to be here at St. Dominic High School.
 I teach Anatomy and Forensics, Living Environment, and General Chemistry, and in the past I have also taught AP Environmental Science, Oceanography, Earth Science, STEM, math, and computer electives.
 Outside the classroom I am the Science Department Chairperson, STEM Coordinator, Science Olympiad Team Coach, and Garden Club Moderator.

-I have been teaching science for the past six years and am a graduate of SUNY Geneseo where I received my Bachelor's degree in Biology.
+I have been teaching science for the past nine years and am a graduate of SUNY Geneseo where I received my Bachelor's degree in Biology.
 I have always enjoyed science, but it was at Geneseo that I truly fell in love with exploring the natural world through field trips to the fossil-rich Fall Brook falls, glacially carved Mendon Ponds Park, and bird migratory hotspot Braddock Bay.
 Through these experiences I got to practice science in the field while learning how to teach it in the classroom.

 I am also a graduate of St. Joseph's College in Patchogue where I received my Masters in Adolescent Special Education.
 As a product of Catholic education myself, I am so happy to be teaching in a school with a strong faith community that is committed to excellent science education.
 My hope is to lead my students to the same excitement about learning and curiosity in the natural world that I found when I was in school, and fostering an environment where they can develop both academically and spiritually.

-Homework will be posted on the class page here and on Google Classroom sites by 5pm everyday, so be sure to check the website for relevant updates.
+Homework will be posted on Google Classroom by 5pm everyday, so be sure to check the there for relevant updates.

 Extra help is offered every Tuesday from 2:45-3:30 in Bio Lab 2.

 Please explore the class pages below and feel free to contact me via email at email@example.com